Customer Login API

 Helper methods for generating login tokens are provided in our API Client Libraries.
 See the following BigCommerce repositories for language-specific examples:

-For client libraries in other languages, see Libraries for Token Signing/Verification.
+For client libraries in other languages, see Libraries for Token Signing/Verification (opens in a new tab).

-Logging out
+Signing out

-field of the JWT’s payload to /login.php?action=logout
+To sign a customer out, set the redirect_to field of the JWT’s payload to /login.php?action=logout.

 Troubleshooting

-- If the clock of the server generating the “iat” claim is not synchronized, the timestamp will be out of sync and the request will fail.
+• If the clock of the server generating the “iat” claim is not synchronized, the timestamp will be out of sync and the request will fail.
 If your system’s time is different from the BigCommerce server time, you can use the Get System Timestamp endpoint as a source of truth.

-request is made. - Tokens should not be generated in advance.
+• Tokens should not be generated in advance.
 Instead, the app should generate the token and immediately redirect the user’s browser to the access point URL.

 Related resources